 Hinton station is downgraded to an unstaffed halt.

 A new connection between the GWR and LMS lines at Evesham is installed to allow westbound trains on the former to go southbound on the latter (and vice-versa).
 This is intended mainly for diversions off the Stratford to Cheltenham Line between Honeybourne and Cheltenham.

 The branch comes under Western Region control.

 DMUS are introduced, initially providing and hourly service to Redditch.
 By 1964, these have been reduced to two a day.

 With the line between Evesham and Redditch declared unsafe, passenger services are withdrawn from this section of the line, along with goods services between Alcester to Evesham.

 Passenger traffic between Evesham and Ashchurch are withdrawn.

 Apart from a small section to serve the MOD depot at Ashchurch, the line south of Evesham is closed.
-This leaves Evesham with just the former OW&W station serving it.
+This leaves Evesham with just the former OW&W/GWR station serving it.